 6. The defense begins with a public seminar.
 Following the seminar, the committee meets with the student for the final oral examination phase of the defense.
 The final examination is concerned with the student’s dissertation, the literature relevant to the research topic, unanswered questions, conclusions, and the significance of the study.
 Passing the final oral examination is denoted by signatures of the dissertation committee members on the Dissertation Results Form.
 The student should download this form and bring it to the defense: (http://www.vanderbilt.edu/gradschool/form_locator/phd_committee,_qualifying_exam,_and_dis sertation_defense_forms/dissertation_defense_results_form.pdf).
-The signed form should be submitted by the student to the DGS for signature and submitted to the DAC for posting to the Graduate School.
+The signed form should be submitted by the student to the DGS for signature and submitted to the Program Manager for posting to the Graduate School.
 A copy will be made for the student’s file.
 Passing the written dissertation is denoted by signatures on the required title page in the dissertation, and can occur at a later date if additions or corrections are required.

 7. The policy regarding distribution of fees and costs associated with preparing the dissertation follows:

 a.
 The mentor will pay for figure expenses and for photocopying the dissertation drafts for him/herself and committee members.

 b.
-The Program will pay the fees required by the Graduate School for binding and microfilming the dissertation.
-The Program also pays for the binding of the Cancer Biology library and the mentor copies of the thesis.
-The student will obtain a binding fee payment form for the Graduate School charges from the DAC when ready to turn in the thesis to the Graduate School editor.
+The Program will pay for the binding of the Cancer Biology library and the mentor copies of the dissertation.
+The student will obtain binding fee payment information from the Program Manager for Campus Copy charges for printing the dissertation

 c.
 Photocopied soft-bound copies are appropriate for committee members.